qkitgroup/qkit/README.md

 ```
 If you are simply using qkit, changes to files in `src/` **should not** be necessary.
 If you find things you need to change there, this might be a bug.
 Please report this.

+If you intend to use the option to click on .h5 files in order to open them, don't install qkit in a virtual environment.

 ## Configuration
 There are three sources of configuration, which are used to set up your environment
 - qkit defaults (you shouldn't change those)